jasonm23/onlisp-markdown/onlisp.md

 The latter will become the proc-state, and calling it will restart the suspended process.

-The macros wait and yield build this continuation function simply by wrap- ping their bodies in lambda-expressions.
+The macros wait and yield build this continuation function simply by wrapping their bodies in lambda-expressions.
 For example,

 ```
 (wait d (car *bboard*) (=values d))